La Salle Explorers: Men's basketball

+La Salle's last successful run in the NCAA Tournament a surprising run in 2013 when La Salle went to the Sweet Sixteen as an underdog.
+The Explorers pulled off surprise upsets, beating ranked Kansas State and Ole Miss.

+La Salle also has an extensive history of players who played professional basketball, including Michael Brooks, (1980 College Player of the Year), Joe Bryant (father of Kobe Bryant), Rasual Butler (formerly with the Washington Wizards), Larry Cannon, Ken Durrett, Tom Gola, (NBA Hall of Fame inductee and 1955 College Player of the Year), and Tim Legler (current basketball analyst for ESPN and 4th all-time in NBA three-point shooting percentage).

+The Explorers played in Tom Gola Arena as their main home stadium from 1998 to 2024.
+Following the 2023-24 season, Tom Gola Arena was renovated and is now known as John Glaser Arena.
+The new arena is named after John E. Glaser, an alumnus and doner who provided funds for the arena renovation.
+The Explorers play at Xfinity Mobile Arena for Big 5 Classic games as part of the Philadelphia Big 5.

 The men's basketball team has won eight City Championships (four were shared).
 In addition to the national championship and NIT Championship, La Salle was also a national finalist in the 1955 NCAA Men's Division I Basketball Tournament and was named the 53rd "Greatest College Basketball Program of All-Time" by Street & Smith's in January 2005.

 Only Duke (7) and UCLA (4) have had more National Players of the Year than La Salle, which has had three--- Lionel Simmons, Michael Brooks, and Tom Gola.
 Tom Gola was listed on "ESPN's Countdown to the Greatest" College basketball players as #17.